denevell/Natch-Android/README.md

 ### Testing to do

-* Test can register from not-logged-in popup from add post
-* Test can register from not-logged-in popup from add thread
-* Espresso function to scroll to bottom of view
 * Test going to website
 * See if I can tests gcm notifications
 * Tech task: Unit tests from gradle

 ### Refactoring

-* Refactor login / logout view class
 * Refactor the shamefulstatics class.

 ### Non criticial bugs